Tsubasa: Reservoir Chronicle: Production

-The members of Clamp had some difficulty adjusting from their typical style after deciding to publish with Weekly Shōnen Magazine.
+The members of Clamp had some difficulty adjusting to their typical style after deciding to publish with Weekly Shōnen Magazine.
 Because their typical thinner lines did not give the desired impact, Ohkawa expressed the group's desire to make their lines thicker, and to use simpler layouts similar to the other stories already present in Shōnen Magazine.
 She stated that they used their original artistic style to attract initial readers and then slowly transitioned to a new style.
 Sometime around when the story arc focused on the Country of Ōto took place, their art style had gradually been changing again; at this point they were thinking of returning to their original style.
 They were still adjusting to a weekly schedule; many of their previous works were on a monthly schedule.
 Sugawara expressed concerns about the strain on the artists of concurrently doing a weekly issue of Tsubasa: Reservoir Chronicle linked with xxxHolic, but in the end he whole-heartedly approved.
 In accordance with Ohkawa's desire for each to have a well-organized story, Clamp avoids putting references between the two stories too frequently.
 The main idea was connecting these two series was to have protagonists from two different manga with different personalities and designs.
 However, during the ending they would be stated to share the same existence, and had to go on different paths.
 As Tsubasa is connected with xxxHolic, the characters' designs are also meant to be similar; Like xxxHolic, the artwork is sometimes influenced by Ukiyo-e art style which leads to the characters have longer limbs.
 When asked if another series influenced Tsubasa in the concept of parallel worlds, Ohkawa replied that she was not a fan of sci-fi series and pointed that all worlds shown in the series were other works from Tsubasa.
 At the same time, she wanted to segregate Tsubasa from previous works.
 She also explained that while some characters are the same, their traits and personalities were modified due to different backstories.

 When thinking about including character goods with the volume releases, Sugawara came up with the atypical idea of releasing a deluxe and normal edition of the manga after contemplating the inconsistency of novels getting both a soft-cover and hard-cover release, but manga only received one version.
 Because it was a new concept, the group experienced several mishaps such as accidentally placing a vertically flipped illustration on the first deluxe edition.
 The group also decided to use another atypical practice of keeping catchphrases that appeared in the magazine identical to the ones that appear on the frontispieces of the deluxe editions.